This is a brief introduction to who I am and what it is that I do.

 If you are paying week-to-week then lessons are £13 for half hour sessions and £20 for hour long sessions.
 If students cancel within 24 hours prior to their lesson then I ask that they pay in full.
 If you can't make your lesson but can rearrange it for another time in the week then all is ok.

 Your best option is paying for lessons upfront as this will save you a lot of money.
 For £100 you get 10 half hour lessons for the price of 7, your starter book is included, and you save £45.
 For £150 you get 10 hour long lessons for the price of 7, your starter book is included, and you save £65.
-There are no refunds with this option.
+Only the starter book is included with block lessons.
+This is because book prices go up and up.
+After your first block of lessons, if you purchase another block and need a new book, the book is a separate cost.
+There are no refunds with block lessons.

 Until you give it a go, you don't know whether you will stick at learning an instrument and this can put people off spending large amounts on an initial purchase.
 If you have never played the guitar or ukulele before but want to give it a go, then you can start lessons with me and hire an instrument of mine to help make a decision about investing in your own.
 For acoustic guitar I have a Fender Dreadnaught.
 For the Ukulele I have a Tenor Brunswick.